 Transubstantiation is the belief that during communion, the bread and wine transform into the actual physical body and blood of Christ.

 Do the elements change before your eyes?
-The Roman Catholic Church, which holds to this doctrine, recognizes that the appearance of the bread and wine do not change, but argues that the essential substance of the elements does.
+The Roman Catholic Church, which holds to this doctrine, recognizes that the appearance of the bread and wine does not change but argues that the essential substance of the elements does.

 “[The Lord] has given us a table at which to feast, not an altar on which a victim is to be offered; He has not consecrated priests to make sacrifice, but servants to distribute the sacred feast.” ~ John Calvin